SUSY SU(5) $\times S_{4}$ GUT Flavor Model for Fermion Masses and Mixings with Adjoint, Large $\theta^{PMNS}_{13}$: The Construction of the Model

 In group theory the generic permutation can be expressed by $(1,2,3,4)\rightarrow(n_{1},n_{2},n_{3},n_{4})\equiv(n_{1}n_{2}n_{3}n_{4})$.
 The two basic permutations \textit{S} = (2341) and \textit{T} = (2314) is used to generate the elements of $S_{4}$.
 The group has five inequivalent irreducible representations: two three-dimensional representations ${3}_{1}$ and $3_{2}$, one 2-dimensional 2, and two one-dimensional $1_{1}$ and $1_{2}$ representations.
 The multiplication rules are presented as follows:

 The detailed irreducible representation matrices and the matrices of generators \textit{S}, \textit{T} are presented in \hyperref[A]{APPENDIX A}.
 In the model matter fields, Higgs and flavon fields are assigned to be different representations of gauge group SU(5).
 All matter fields in SU(5) are unified into $\bar{\textbf{5}}$ and $\textbf{10}$ dimensional representations, denoted by $F$ and $T_{1, 2, 3}$, respectively.
 The Higgs fields include the SU(5) $\textbf{5}$, $\bar{\textbf{5}}$, $\textbf{45}$ and $\overline{\textbf{45}}$-dimensional representations.
 The only one adjoint $\textbf{24}$-dimensional field, $H_{24}$, is the key to obtain the desired CG factors.
-The right handed neutrinos and all flavon fields are SU(5) gauge singlets $\textbf{1}$ in the model.
-All matter fields, Higgs, adjoint and flavons are also assigned to be different representations of the flavor symmetry group $S_{4}$ and the auxiliary shaping symmetries $Z_{N}$.
-The first and third generations of \textbf{10} dimensional representations $T_{1}$ and $T_{3}$ in SU(5) are all assigned to be $1_{1}$ of $S_{4}$ singlet.
+The right handed neutrinos $N^{c}$ and all flavon fields in $\Phi$ are SU(5) gauge singlets $\textbf{1}$.
+All the fields are also assigned to be different representations of the flavor symmetry group $S_{4}$ and the auxiliary shaping symmetries $Z_{N}$.
+The first and third generations of \textbf{10} dimensional representations $T_{1}$ and $T_{3}$ are all assigned to be $1_{1}$ of $S_{4}$ singlet.
 The second generation of \textbf{10} dimensional representation $T_{2}$ is assigned to be $1_{2}$ of $S_{4}$.
-Right-handed neutrinos of singlet \textbf{1} and three generations of $\bar{\textbf{5}}$ are all assigned to be $3_{1}$ of $S_{4}$.
+Right-handed neutrinos $N^{c}$ and three generations of $\bar{\textbf{5}}$ $F$ are all assigned to be $3_{1}$ of $S_{4}$.
 The Higgs $H_{5,\bar{5},\overline{45}}$ and the adjoint $H_{24}$ are all assigned to be $1_{1}$ of $S_{4}$, while $H_{45}$ is to be $1_{2}$ of $S_{4}$.
-The flavon fields, which include all different $S_{4}$ representations, are introduced to break the $S_{4}$ flavor symmetry spontaneously.
+The flavon fields in $\Phi$, which include all possible $S_{4}$ representations, are introduced to break the $S_{4}$ flavor symmetry spontaneously.
 To be specific, the left-handed down-type quarks in three colors and doublet leptons are collected in SU(5) representation $\bar{\textbf{5}}$ as

 whereas the representation \textbf{10} contains $SU(2)_{L}$ doublet quarks as well as up-type quark singlet and charged leptons

 where $i=1,2,3$ indicates the fermions family indices of standard model (SM), and $R, B, G$ stand for the color indices.
 The matter fields and Higgs in the SU(5)$\times S_{4}\times Z_{4}\times Z_{6}\times Z_{5}\times Z_{2}$ model, with their transformation properties under the flavor symmetry group, are listed in \hyperref[ta:tab1]{Table 1}.
 The flavon fields and the additional gauge singlets $\Phi_{0}$, the driving fields $\varphi_{0}$, $\eta_{0}$, $\chi_{0}$, $\sigma_{0}$, $\xi_{0}$ and $\phi_{0}$, $\Delta_{0}$, $\zeta_{0}$, are listed in \hyperref[ta:tab2]{Table 2}.
 We also introduce a global $U(1)_{R}$ continuous symmetry which meant a R-parity discrete subgroup.
 The driving fields carry +2 $U(1)_{R}$ charge, which made them linearly appear in the superpotential.
 Matter fields and heavy right-handed neutrinos are charged with +1 $U(1)_{R}$ charge, while all Higgs fields and flavons are uncharged.